Grzegorz Nowak - conductor

 Released with the Music and Dance Institute, co-financed by the Ministry of Culture and National Heritage.

-Released with the Adam Mickiewicz Institute as part of the Polska Music program.
+Released with the Adam Mickiewicz Institute.

 Realized thanks to the courtesy of The University of Warsaw Library and The Warsaw Rising Museum.